Discrete Event Simulation with asimpy

 a list of items being passed between processes,

-and a list of processes waiting for items.
+and a list of processes waiting to add items.

 Queue.get() either gets an item immediately